aspect-build/rules_js/docs/npm_link_package.md

 "Links an npm package to node_modules if link is True.

-When called at the root_package, a virtual store target is generated named `link__{bazelified_name}__store`.
+When called at the root_package, a package store target is generated named `link__{bazelified_name}__store`.

-When linking, a `{name}` target is generated which consists of the `node_modules/<package>` symlink and transitively its virtual store link and the virtual store links of the transitive closure of deps.
+When linking, a `{name}` target is generated which consists of the `node_modules/<package>` symlink and transitively its package store link and the package store links of the transitive closure of deps.

 When linking, `{name}/dir` filegroup is also generated that refers to a directory artifact can be used to access the package directory for creating entry points or accessing files in the package.